w3c/cg-program/transfer-considerations.md

 ### Intellectual Property Transfer

-* See [Are IPR commitments in place?](https://www.w3.org/guide/process/cg-transition.html#are-ipr-commitments-in-place) when requesting publication on the Rec Track and in particular listing contributors via [GitHub tooling for specs](https://www.w3.org/guide/process/cg-transition.html#github-repository-management).
+* See [Are IPR commitments in place?](https://www.w3.org/guide/process/cg-transition.html#are-ipr-commitments-in-place) when requesting publication on the Rec Track.

 It is important that participants be aware of how IPR flows when the Specification is transferred to a W3C Working Group or another SDO.